 Greencore is an Irish headquartered group, listed on the UK stock exchange.
-Greencore is a leading manufacturer of convenience foods, employing 13,000 colleagues across Ireland and the UK, at more than 35 locations across the two jurisdictions.
+Greencore is a leading manufacturer of convenience foods, employing c14,000 colleagues across Ireland and the UK.
+The Group operates 23 world class manufacturing units across 16 locations in the UK.